chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

 ## Step 1.2 - Setup the database and build the application

-1. Run this SQL to setup the user in the ADB for the app:
+1. Run this SQL to setup the user in the ADB for the app.
+It will be run from the admin account:
    ```bash
    /opt/oracle/sqlcl/bin/sql admin/Commodore-64@mnociatp_tp @data/createUser.sql
    ```

 1. Run this SQL to setup the schema in the database for the app.
-This will create the OWNER table:
+This will create the OWNER table under the mnocidemo account created above:
    ```bash
    /opt/oracle/sqlcl/bin/sql mnocidemo/${DATASOURCES_DEFAULT_PASSWORD}@mnociatp_tp @data/createOwner.sql
    ```